Live a Creative Life

 4. Children give it all they’ve got

 When my children would play with toys, they would never play with just one thing.
 They needed a block, various action figures, assorted Legos, and all manner of other toys to set up whatever was needed for their latest pretend game.
-Leaving all the other bits and pieces not needed all over the room like an island of forgotten toys.
+In the meantime, leaving all the other bits and pieces not needed all over the room like an island of forgotten toys.

-I think the phrase "pure abandon" works here, and this same energy is spent on anything they do.
+I think the phrase "pure abandon" works here; this energy is spent on anything they do.
 Mess and creativity seem to go hand in hand.
-We try to tidy up and organize our space—all good things—but what if we didn’t?
-What if we ‘abandoned’ the conventional and just let the workspace reflect the project?
-What if we rolled a piece of butcher paper on the floor, laid down with some crayons, and drew?
+We try to tidy up and organize our space—all good things—but what if we don’t?
+What if we ‘abandoned’ the conventional and let the workspace reflect the project?
+What if we rolled a piece of butcher paper on the floor, laid down with crayons, and drew?
 What if we pulled everything out of a closet with the excitement of making the closet into something new?

 Creativity is an evolution of imagination.